 Home Insurance Basics

 Homeowner’s insurance covers two types of deductibles: dollar amounts and percentages.
-A dollar amount deductible is a fixed amount you have to pay when a covered loss occurs.
-A percentage deductible is an amount you have to pay based on the percentage of the total amount of your coverage.
+A dollar deductible is a fixed amount you must pay when a covered loss occurs.
+In addition, a percentage deductible is an amount you must pay based on the percentage of the total amount of your coverage.

 In choosing the appropriate coverage for your home, you should consider the best home insurance deductible.
-Deductibles are an essential part of the cost of your homeowner’s insurance.
-You have an option to pay as much as you can afford for your deductible.
-To get the most value for your money, it is essential to carefully weigh down which deductible will serve you best.
+In the same way, deductibles are an essential part of your homeowner’s insurance cost.
+You can pay as much as you can afford for your deductible.
+Also, to get the most value for your money, it is essential to weigh down which deductible will serve you best carefully.

 Dollar Amount VS Percentage Deductibles

 The dollar amount deductible ranges from $500 to $2,000.
 Regardless of the value of the property claim, your deductible remains the same.
-If repair costs fall below the dollar amount deductible, the insurance provider will not compensate you.
+Moreover, the insurance provider will not compensate you if repair costs fall below the dollar deductible.

-The main advantage of dollar amount deductibles is they are permanently fixed amounts.
-No matter how costly the claim may be, you will always pay the agreed fixed amount.
-What are the cons?
-You’ll have to pay a higher premium, especially when you decide to opt for the minimum dollar amount.
+The main advantage of dollar amount deductibles is that they are permanently fixed amounts.
+Furthermore, no matter how costly the claim may be, you will always pay the agreed fixed amount.
+So, what are the cons?
+You’ll have to pay a higher premium, especially when opting for the minimum dollar amount.

 A percentage deductible refers to the agreed percentage of deductible.
-The insurer calculates your deductible based on the percentage of the total home value insured.
-Most companies offer one to two percent of the total for the deductible.
-Most insurance providers use this deductible to cover wind, hail, and hurricane damages.
+In addition, the insurer calculates your deductible based on the percentage of the total home value insured.
+Furthermore, most companies offer one to two percent of the total deductible.
+Also, most insurance providers use this deductible to cover wind, hail, and hurricane damages.

 Homeowner’s Insurance Coverage

-The most common homeowner’s insurance coverage (HO3) covers the following:
+The most standard homeowner’s insurance coverage (HO3) covers the following:

 - Coverage for dwellings and structure of your home

 This covers damages to the home structure and other structures.
-Examples are fences, sheds, and detached garage.
+For instance, examples are fences, sheds, and detached garages.